jhsware/component-registry/README.md

     obj instanceof NewsProto == true;
     obj instanceof BaseProto == false;

-In stead you should use Interfaces to figure out what the obj is:
+For type checking you should use Interfaces, which also is more predictable when doing composition (multiple inheritance).

 ```JavaScript
 INewsProto.providedBy(obj) == true